Outdoor School

 13. Does Tamarack West have an actual school?

-We do have a school, which is located near Bloor St. West and Dundas St. West.
-The space is in a large loft with a number of rooms, lots of natural light and very high ceilings, creating a very bright and open feeling.
+We do have a school, which is located near Bloor St. West and Runnymede Rd.
+The space is in the lower level of a church with lots of natural light and space for the kids to move around.
 The space is set up to allow for a lot of freedom of movement and a sense of ownership and belonging among the students – a nice counterpoint to the outdoor component.

 14. What does a typical day look like?